-You may review and copy information about the Fund (including the SAI and other reports) at the Securities and Exchange Commission ("SEC") Public Reference Room in Washington, D.C.
-Call the SEC at 1.202.551.8090 for room hours and operation.
-You may also obtain reports and other information about the Fund on the EDGAR Database on the SEC's Internet site at http://sec.gov, and copies of this information may be obtained, after paying a duplicating fee, by electronic request at the following e-mail address: publicinfo@sec.gov, or by writing the SEC's Public Reference Section, Washington, D.C.
-20549-0109.
+You can access reports and other information about the Fund on the EDGAR Database on the SEC's website at http://sec.gov.
+You may also obtain copies of this information, after paying a duplicating fee, by electronic request at the following e-mail address: publicinfo@sec.gov.